SoftEngResearch/emop/design_document.md

     - Other relevant sites for how to do this ([here](https://www.codeaffine.com/2016/06/16/jgit-diff/))
   - [ ] If the previous condition is true, stop the violation from being reported in $P_2$
     - Otherwise, report the violation

+Possible issues and things to think about
+* If there is a version of `violation-counts` present, keep it in `violation-counts-old` and refer back to it for $P_1$
+* MMMP have multiple `violation-counts`, VMS at the moment does not account for this
+* How to deal with libraries in general, their lack of version history and if we want their violations or not
+* Class + Spec + Line = the equation to determine if violations are the same or not
+* Suggestions: implement this as its own independent variant (in its own module running mop) to begin with, integrate later
+* We need options for showing different violations (show me what I saw before)
+* First pass: evaluate only on common-filesupload
+* If necessary, clone JGit and modify it

 ## RPP